Some of the housing problems our neighbors struggle with include:

 Here in Whatcom County, about half of local low-income renters spend half or more of their income on housing, which often forces them to choose between housing and meeting other critical needs.2

-Research shows that it owning a home is one of the most powerful tools available for permanently elevating families out of poverty.
-Habitat for Humanity’s home ownership program allows hard-working low-income families to purchase simple, decent homes at cost, with 0 percent mortgages.
+Research shows that it owning a home is one of the most powerful tools available for permanently elevating families out of economic poverty.
+Habitat for Humanity’s home ownership program allows hard-working families to purchase decent and affordable homes.

 How does home ownership fight poverty?